Rape during the occupation of Japan: Background

 By 1945 U.S. troops were entering and occupying territory with a Japanese civilian population.
 On February 19, 1945, U.S. troops landed on Iwo Jima, and on April 1, 1945, on Okinawa.
 In August 1945, Japan surrendered and Allied occupation troops landed on the main islands, starting the formal occupation of Japan.
 The Allied occupation ended in most of Japan on April 28, 1952, but did not end in Okinawa until May 15, 1972, when the terms of the Treaty of San Francisco went into effect.

-During the Pacific War the Japanese Government frequently issued propaganda claiming that if the country was defeated Japanese women would be raped and murdered by Allied soldiers.
+During the Pacific War, the Japanese Government frequently issued propaganda claiming that if the country was defeated, Japanese women would be raped and murdered by Allied soldiers.
 The government used this claim to justify orders to soldiers and civilians in areas which were invaded by Allied forces to fight to the death or commit suicide.
+Japanese civilians on Saipan committed mass suicide (including at Banzai Cliff and Suicide Cliff) in July 1944 as a result of this propaganda.

 Battle of Okinawa

 According to Calvin Sims of The New York Times: "Much has been written and debated about atrocities that Okinawans suffered at the hands of both the Americans and Japanese in one of the deadliest battles of the war.
 More than 200,000 soldiers and civilians, including one-third of the population of Okinawa, were killed".